computerguided/FCM/doc/Examples.md

 messageQueue.resendMessage(lastReceivedMessage);
 ```

-This replaces the message at the top of the message queue, whereby it will be received again by the Functional Component.
+This replaces the message at the top of the message queue, whereby it will be _immediately_ received again by the Functional Component before any other incoming messages are processed.

 Using these mechanisms, the state machine can be simplified as shown in the figure below.